microsoft/accessibility-insights-action/dev/README.md

 ### Deploy a staging Azure extension

 The steps to deploy a staging Azure Extension are currently limited to the Accessibility Insights team.
-Team member can find instruction in the "ADO Extension - ad-hoc test deployments" OneNote .
+Team members can find instruction in the "ADO Extension - ad-hoc test deployments" OneNote.

 ### Run the Azure extension locally

-1. Follow the steps above to install dependencies and build the projects.
+1. Follow the steps in [Development workflow](#development-workflow) to install dependencies and build the project.

 2. From your terminal, move into the extension directory: `cd packages/ado-extension`.